Adam Duvall Preview, Player Props: Red Sox vs. Yankees

 Adam Duvall At The Plate

-- Duvall has picked up an RBI in 42.1% of his games this year, with more than one RBI in 14.5% of his games.
-He has also driven in three or more runs in six contests.
+- Duvall has an RBI in 32 of 76 games this season, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 33 games this year, with multiple runs five times.
+- He has scored a run in 33 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.